IFeelBloated/Vine/README.md

 - src<br />
   clip to be processed
 - radius<br />
-  radius of the halo mask, radius[0] is the exact radius and radius[1] is the peripheral(inflating) radius, default radius[1] = ceil(radius[0]/2)
+  radius of the halo mask, radius[0] is the exact radius and radius[1] is the peripheral (inflating) radius, default radius[1] = ceil(radius[0]/2)
 - a<br />
-  window size of the non-local error filtering, greater value = higher quality and lower performance
+  window size of the non-local errors filtering, greater value = higher quality and lower performance
 - h<br />
-  strength of the non-local error filtering, greater value = more intense processing
+  strength of the non-local errors filtering, greater value = more intense processing
 - sharp<br />
   resampling sharpness of the anti-aliasing process, also related to the blending process mentioned above, blending weight = *constant* * sharp * ln(1 + 1 / (*constant* * sharp)), the mathematical limit for weight is 0 (simply returns the resampled result) as sharp goes infinitely close to 0, or 1 (simply returns the clip before resampling) as sharp goes towards infinity
 - sigma<br />